grimmpp/home-assistant-eltako/docs/logging/readme.md

 ## The Logs page of the web ui

-The quickest way is the **Logs** page of the [web ui](../web-ui/readme.md) (expert view, `/eltako#/logs`): it shows what this integration logs - filterable by level and text, with the traceback of an error - and the **log level** can be changed right there.
-That takes effect immediately, without editing a file and without restarting Home Assistant, and it is remembered.
+The quickest way is the **Logs** page of the [web ui](../web-ui/readme.md) (expert view, `/eltako#/logs`).
+It is available to Home Assistant administrators and shows records from the integration's `eltako` logger without mixing them with logs from other integrations.

-`inherit` hands the level back to the `logger:` section described below.
+The page provides:

+* a **log level** selector for the integration (`inherit`, `debug`, `info`, `warning` or `error`),
+* a separate display filter for showing only warnings/errors,
+* a text search which also searches the logger name,
+* the traceback belonging to an error,
+* **download** of the currently displayed in-memory records, and
+* **clear buffer** to remove the records currently held by the page.

+Changing the log level in the page takes effect immediately.
+It does not edit `configuration.yaml`, restart Home Assistant or reload the gateways.
+The selected value is stored as a web-UI override and survives a restart.
+Use **inherit** to let Home Assistant's `logger:` configuration decide the effective level again.
+To remove the web-UI override completely, reset the `Log level` setting on the integration's **Settings** page.

-Two limits, on purpose: the page keeps the last 2000 records **in memory**, so it starts empty after a restart and older lines fall out (it says how many) - the Home Assistant log file below has everything and survives a restart.
+The page keeps the last 2000 records **in memory**.
+It therefore starts empty after a restart and older lines eventually fall out; the page shows how many records were dropped.
+The Home Assistant log file below is the persistent, complete log and is not affected by **clear buffer**.

-## Log level
-By default log level `INFO` is activated which means only important information like be displayed in the logs.
-This comprises e.g. error and superficial information.
-If you want to get more detailed information you need to change the log level which can be done inside the Home assistant Configuration file `/config/configuration.yaml`.
+The default is `inherit`, so the effective level normally comes from Home Assistant.
+In a default Home Assistant setup this commonly means that only warnings and errors are visible.
+Use `debug` temporarily when detailed diagnostics are needed: it can produce a lot of output, including bus telegrams.

-## Change log level to get detailed information
+## Change log level in configuration.yaml

-To chang the configuration I can recommend to install and use the addon [File Editor](https://github.com/home-assistant/addons/tree/master/configurator).
-With File Editor you can read and edit any file in Home Assistant via your browser.
+The web UI is recommended for a temporary diagnostic session.
+If the level should be part of a file-based installation, it can still be configured in `/config/configuration.yaml`.

+To edit the file in the browser, use the [File Editor add-on](https://github.com/home-assistant/addons/tree/master/configurator).

-Extend or change the following part of the confguration file:
+Extend or change the following part of the configuration file:
 ```
 logger:
   default: info         # default log level of all components of Home Assistant
   logs:
-    eltako: debug                                       # enables detailed information for Home Assistant Eltako Integration
+    eltako: debug                                       # detailed information from the integration
-    eltakobus.serial: info                              # enables detailed information of the communication library for enocean devices based on ESP2 protocol
+    eltakobus.serial: info                              # ESP2 serial communication
-    enocean.communicators.SerialCommunicator: info      # enables detailed information of the communication library for enocean devices based on ESP3 protocol
+    enocean.communicators.SerialCommunicator: info      # ESP3 serial communication
-    eltakobus.tcp2serial: info                         # enables detailed information of the communication library for gateway connected via TCP and enocean devices based on ESP3 protocol
+    eltakobus.tcp2serial: info                          # TCP-connected ESP3 communication
 ```

+After changing `configuration.yaml`, apply the Home Assistant logger configuration as usual.
+A value selected on the integration's Logs or Settings page takes precedence over the `eltako` entry in this file until the web-UI override is reset.

 ## Read logs
 To get the logs nicely displayed I can recommend to install and use the addon [log-viewer](https://github.com/hassio-addons/addon-log-viewer).